coq/coq/CONTRIBUTING.md

 #### Style guide ####

 There exists an [old style guide][old-style-guide] whose content is still mostly relevant.
+Yet to be done: extract the parts that are most relevant, and put them in this section instead.

-We don't use a code formatter at the current time, and we are reluctant to formatting-only commits, or commits formatting parts of code that are unchanged beyond formatting.
-However, it is still a good idea if you don't know how to format a block to use the formatting that [ocamlformat][] would give
+We don't use a code formatter at the current time, and we are reluctant to merge changes to parts of the code that are unchanged aside from formatting.
+However, it is still a good idea if you don't know how to format a block of code to use the formatting that [ocamlformat][] would give

 #### OCaml resources ####

-You may find lots of OCaml resources on <http://ocaml.org/>, including documentation, a Discourse forum, the package archive, etc.  You may also want to refer to the [Dune documentation][dune-doc].
+You can find lots of OCaml resources on <http://ocaml.org/>, including documentation, a Discourse forum, the package archive, etc.  You may also want to refer to the [Dune documentation][dune-doc].

+Another ressource is <https://ocamlverse.github.io/>, especially its [community page][ocamlverse-community], which lists the various OCaml discussion platforms.

 #### Git documentation, tips and tricks ####